maksimshchavelev/server-monitoring-utility/server/for-developers/own_module.md

   protected:
     Json::Value m_configuration;
     bool        m_enabled{false};

+    enum class LogType { INFO, WARNING, ERROR };

+    void log(LogType log_type, const std::string_view message);
 };
 ```

 Let's examine it.

 ### Constructor
 Accepts `const Json::Value&` with the module configuration loaded from the corresponding file (see User Guide).

 > ⚠️ If `configuration` is empty, the module must generate its own configuration and populate `m_configuration`.
 This configuration will be saved to a file and loaded on subsequent launches.

+> ⚠️ If a fatal error occurs, the constructor **must throw an exception** and then the module **will not be registered** in the server core!

 ### `get_configuration`
 Returns the module's current configuration.
 Used for saving configuration on application exit.
-Implement this method yourself.

 ### `get_data`
 Forms a JSON with data and returns it.
 Returns `std::nullopt` in case of an error.
 We'll explore this in more detail in the practical section.
 Implement this method yourself.